sagemath/trac_to_gh/Issue 3833.md

 # Issue 3833: [with patch; needs review] calculus -- fix bug in hashing of symbolic expressions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3833

 Original creator: was